Ageing selves and everyday life in the north of England

 Seeking to explore what it means to grow older in contemporary Britain from the perspective of older people themselves, this richly detailed ethnographic study engages in debates over selfhood and people's relationships with time.
 Based on research conducted in a former coal mining village in South Yorkshire, England, Cathrine Degnen explores how the category of 'old age' comes to be assigned and experienced in everyday life through multiple registers of interaction, including that of social memory, in a postindustrial context of great social transformation.
 Challenging both the notion of a homogenous relationship with time across generations and the idea of a universalised middle-aged self, Degnen argues that the complex interplay of social, cultural and physical attributes of ageing means that older people can come to have a different position in relation to time and to the self than younger people, unseating normative conventions about narrative and temporality. -- .

-Discover your next great read at BookLoop, Australia's trusted online bookstore offering a vast selection of titles across various genres and interests.
+Discover your next great read at BookLoop, Australiand online bookstore offering a vast selection of titles across various genres and interests.
 Whether you're curious about what's trending or searching for graphic novels that captivate, thrilling crime and mystery fiction, or exhilarating action and adventure stories, our curated collections have something for every reader.
 Delve into imaginative fantasy worlds or explore the realms of science fiction that challenge the boundaries of reality.
+Fans of contemporary narratives will find compelling stories in our contemporary fiction section.
+Embark on epic journeys with our fantasy and science fiction titles,

 Stay updated with the literary world by browsing our trending books, featuring the latest bestsellers and critically acclaimed works.
-Explore titles from popular brands like Minecraft, Pokemon, Star Wars, Bluey, Lonely Planet, ABIA award winners, Peppa Pig, and our specialized collection of ADHD books.
+Explore titles from popular brands like Minecraft, Pokemon, Star Wars, Bluey, Lonely Planet, ABIA award winners, Peppa Pig, and our specialised collection of ADHD books.
 At BookLoop, we are committed to providing a diverse and enriching reading experience for all.

 Sign In